Nansemond

-The Nansemond are the indigenous people of the Nansemond River, a 20-mile long tributary of the James River in Virginia.
+The Nansemond are the Indigenous people of the Nansemond River, a 20-mile-long tributary of the James River in Virginia.
 Nansemond people lived in settlements on both sides of the Nansemond River where they fished (with the name "Nansemond" meaning "fishing point" in Algonquian), harvested oysters, hunted, and farmed in fertile soil.
+Today, Nansemond people belong to the federally recognized Nansemond Indian Nation.

 Gradually pushed off their lands in the colonial and following periods, the Nansemond struggled to maintain their culture.
 They reorganized in the late 20th century and gained state recognition from Virginia in 1985.
 They gained federal recognition in 2018 after Congress passed a bill.
 Many members of the tribe still live on former ancestral lands in Suffolk, Chesapeake, and surrounding cities.

 Language

 The Nansemond language is believed to have been Algonquian, similar to that of many other Atlantic coastal tribes.
 But only six words have been preserved, which are not enough to identify it.
 The six words, which may have been corrupted in memory by the time they were written down in 1901, are nĭkătwĭn (one), näkătwĭn (two), nikwásăti (three), toisíaw’ (four), mishä́naw (five), and marímo (dog).